 Realizing that beauty is a foundational value when talking about creativity and God, they decided to name the company Alabaster, after one of the only times Jesus uses the word beautiful in the Gospels.
 In Mark 14:1-9, a woman breaks an alabaster jar of incredibly expensive perfume onto Jesus' head.
 Many people in the room scoff at her and say what she has done is a complete waste.
 But Jesus defends the woman saying, “leave her alone, why do you bother her?
 What she has done is a beautiful thing.”
 It is this complete act of sacrificial giving which Jesus calls - in the original greek - kalos, which literally means beautiful as a sign of inward goodness.
 We wanted to have this same level of intentionality and thoughtfulness as the woman did as we created Alabaster.

 Alabaster was officially launched on Kickstarter in October 2016 with its first project: Alabaster: The Bible Beautiful.
 After a successful launch, the books were printed and a conversation began.
-Since then, we’ve put the books on Amazon, made new projects and are planning for the future, all with the same passion: explore the intersection of creativity, beauty, and faith for the sake of a more beautiful human flourishing.
+Since then, we’ve done more books, made new projects and are planning for the future, all with the same passion: explore the intersection of creativity, beauty, and faith for the sake of a more beautiful human flourishing.

-Alabaster explores the intersection of creativity, beauty and faith through original artistic content and profiles of makers/doers.
+Alabaster explores the intersection of creativity, beauty and faith through original artistic content..
 Focusing on the role of the creative, Alabaster tells the stories of an emerging innovation-forward, visual culture for the sake of a more beautiful human flourishing.